 As your kids get older, their needs will change.
 You might need to change your timetable to suit.

 Take advantage of the time with your kids.
 Don’t allow it to pass by without being involved and enjoying the moments.
 This time will pass very quickly, and you can’t have it over again.

-Before you get home from work, do things that prepare you to be with your kids.
-This could be listening to some music or going for a short walk.
-This ‘transition time’ can help you move more smoothly from work to home life.
+So on your way home from work, try to do things that prepare you to be with your childen.
+This could be listening to some music in the car or walking home from the bus stop or train station.
+This transition time can help you move more smoothly from work to home life.